33 Swedish Inventions That Made a Big Impact on the World

 But not even Bell was first, as we now know that it was Italian Antonio Meucci who invented the first telephone.

-Either way, Ericsson’s telephone resulted in the first public telephone exchange in the world was opened in Stockholm in 1877.
+Either way, Ericsson’s telephone led to the first public telephone exchange in the world, opening in Stockholm in 1877.

 In 1878, the first long-distance call was made between Stockholm and Gothenburg.